 This resource is part of the M&S 'Making a Mark' suite, about individuals or initiatives that have made a significant impact within M&S in some way.
 The aim is to show how the actions of one person or group of people can cause changes that affect the lives of ordinary people.
 It can be used for teaching the subjects and topics shown in the Curriculum Links listed below.

-Why not replicate some of the project ideas contained in the Plan A Manifesto in school? (see Downloads below).
+Why not replicate some of the project ideas contained in the Plan A Manifesto in school? (see Downloads in Resources).
 Or you could use the 100 Commitments and adapt the relevant themes in school.

 - KS2 & 3 Citizenship

 - Understanding of how environmental and ethical issues affect people across the world as well as at home